suseclee/monitoring/README.md

 #### 14. Add a new dashboard - "Kubernetes All Nodes" will be shown "System load" panel only.
 ```
     1. On the home page of Grafana, hover your mousecursor over the + button on the left sidebar and click on the importmenuitem.
-    2. Paste the URL (for example) echo http://$NODE_IP:$NODE_PORT/into the first input field to import the "Kubernetes All Nodes" Grafana Dashboard.
+    2. Paste the URL (for example) https://grafana.com/dashboards/3131 into the first input field to import the "Kubernetes All Nodes" Grafana Dashboard.
 After pasting in the url, the view will change to another form.
     3. Now select the "Prometheus" datasource in the prometheus field and click on the import button.
 ```
 #### 15. There are extra dashboards configured for CAASP.
 To appply this